Paid vs. Unpaid Internships

 How much should interns be paid?

 Undergraduate student interns typically earn $7 to $12 per hour, while graduate student interns earn $12 to $20 per hour.
-These wage ranges apply to students with little or no experience.
+Please visit our Statistics page for details on UT Dallas intern wages.

 Is there any assistance available to help employers to fund interns?